This is the one and only Excellence in Broadcasting Network.

 But it didn't take long for me to figure out.

-After that, I moved to Pittsburgh not long afterwards, and I encountered it full speed ahead, Daddy O. I mean, you tell a woman she was good looking, and you were you were insulting her.
+After that, I moved to Pittsburgh not long afterwards, and I encountered it full speed ahead, Daddy O.

-You were ignoring the brain, you were objectifying her.
+You were objectifying her.

 I mean, this stuff really happened.